DaveWM/monzo-cljs/README.md

 # monzo-cljs

-A [reagent](https://github.com/reagent-project/reagent) application designed to ... well, that part is up to you.
+A [reagent](https://github.com/reagent-project/reagent) web app for interacting with your monzo accounts.

 ## Development Mode